-Do you have quite a few pieces of pottery, a whimsical animal collection, an assortment of fascinating fossils, or a ten-piece teapot collection?
+Do you have a plethora of pottery, a whimsical animal collection, an assortment of fascinating fossils, or a ten-piece teapot collection?
 Maybe you have a hodgepodge of ceramic hedgehogs or a tantalising variety of old toys?
-Would you like to display them in a museum and share your love of them with visitors to Daventry?
+Would you like to share your love of them and be part of a new exhibition to virtual visitors to Daventry Museum?
 Well now you can!

 Contact firstname.lastname@example.org for more information